hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_G.md

 Declared Office of Destination needs to be ‘appropriate’, otherwise the initial submission and/or subsequent amendment requests of the transit declaration data as submitted by the Holder of the Transit Procedure to the Office of Departure has to be rejected.
 This can be validated as follows:<br /><br />
-A/ In case the Declared Office of Destination belongs to EU MS (<a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_CountryCodesCommunity.zip">CL010</a>- CountryCodesCommunity), and its Custom Office Reference Number is included in both <a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_CustomsOfficeDestination.zip">CL172</a>- CustomsOfficeDestination and
-<a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_AES_CustomsOfficeExitDeclared.zip">CL294</a>-CustomsOfficeExitDeclared, then it is considered ‘appropriate’ (otherwise is considered not
+A/ In case the Declared Office of Destination belongs to EU MS (CL010- CountryCodesCommunity), and its Custom Office Reference Number is included in both CL172- CustomsOfficeDestination and CL294-CustomsOfficeExitDeclared, then it is considered ‘appropriate’ (otherwise is considered not ‘appropriate’);
-‘appropriate’);
-B/ In case the Declared Office of Destination belongs to CTC (<a href="https://ec.europa.eu/taxation_customs/dds2/rd/compressed_file/data_download/RD_NCTS-P5_CountryCodesCTC.zip">CL112</a>- CountryCodesCTC), it is considered by default ‘appropriate’.
+B/ In case the Declared Office of Destination belongs to CTC (CL112- CountryCodesCTC), it is considered by default ‘appropriate’.
 When the Declared Office of Destination is considered as not ‘appropriate’, the messages CC013C or CC015C will be responded with CC056C that will report the error code '12- Codelist violation'.